coldshrine/study-notes/books/designing-data-intensive-applications.md

 * Fan-out: Each message is delivered to _all_ of the consumers.

 In order to ensure that the message is not lost, message brokers use _acknowledgements_: a client must explicitly tell the broker when it has finished processing a message so that the broker can remove it from the queue.

+The combination of laod balancing with redelivery inevitably leads to messages being reordered.
+To avoid this issue, youc an use a separate queue per consumer (not use the load balancing feature).

+##### Partitioned logs

+A key feature of barch process is that you can run them repeatedly without the risk of damaging the input.
+This is not the case with AMQP/JMS-style messaging: receiving a message is destructive if the acknowledgement causes it to be deleted from the broker.

+If you add a new consumer to a messaging system, any prior messages are already gone and cannot be recovered.

+We can have a hybrid, combining the durable storage approach of databases with the low-latency notifications facilities of messaging, this is the idea behind _log-based message brokers_.

+A log is simply an append-only sequence of records on disk.
+The same structure can be used to implement a message broker: a producer sends a message by appending it to the end of the log, and consumer receives messages by reading the log sequentially.
+If a consumer reaches the end of the log, it waits for a notification that a new message has been appended.

+To scale to higher throughput than a single disk can offer, the log can be _partitioned_.
+Different partitions can then be hosted on different machines.
+A topic can then be defined as a group of partitions that all carry messages of the same type.

+Within each partition, the broker assigns monotonically increasing sequence number, or _offset_, to every message.

+Apache Kafka, Amazon Kinesis Streams, and Twitter's DistributedLog, are log-based message brokers that work like this.

+The log-based approach trivially supports fan-out messaging, as several consumers can independently read the log reading without affecint each other.
+Reading a message does not delete it from the log.
+To eachieve load balancing the broker can assign entire partitions to nodes in the consumer group.
+Each client then consumes _all_ the messages in the partition it has been assigned.
+This approach has some downsides.
+* The number of nodes sharing the work of consuming a topic can be at most the number of log partitions in that topic.
+* If a single message is slow to process, it holds up the processing of subsequent messages in that partition.

+In situations where messages may be expensive to process and you want to pararellise processing on a message-by-message basis, and where message ordering is not so important, the JMS/AMQP style of message broker is preferable.
+In situations with high message throughput, where each message is fast to process and where message ordering is important, the log-based approach works very well.

+It is easy to tell which messages have been processed: al messages with an offset less than a consumer current offset have already been processed, and all messages with a greater offset have not yet been seen.

+The offset is very similar to the _log sequence number_ that is commonly found in single-leader database replication.
+The message broker behaves like a leader database, and the consumer like a follower.

+If a consumer node fails, another node in the consumer group starts consuming messages at the last recorded offset.
+If the consumer had processed subsequent messages but not yet recorded their offset, those messages will be processed a second time upon restart.